PhysicsRemotelab/documentation/_pages/live/cloudflare.markdown

 After Cloudflare configuration is completed, then all traffic will be routed to server where application is running.
 Application that runs on server should be started on port 80 and run on HTTP (without SSL certificates).

-When visiting website in browser, then HTTP sites will got to port 80 and HTTPS go to port 443.
+When visiting website in browser, then HTTP sites will go to port 80 and HTTPS go to port 443.
 Cloudflare will reroute all HTTP calls to HTTPS site and offer valid SSL certificate.

 ![image](/documentation/assets/img/cloudflare-ssl.png)